Most Fulfillment Cost Explained

 - Per box: Generally, ranges from USD 1 to USD 5 per box

 The pricing is determined based on the characteristics of the product.
-For instance, the cost for receiving a large chair would be different from that of a lipstick.
+This means that the cost of receiving, for instance, a large chair would be different from that of a lipstick.

 In Canada and the US, the majority of 3PL fulfillment centers have storage pricing as follows: